cfcurtis/pdfstitcher-org/_docs/02-tutorials.md

 ---
+permalink: /docs/tutorials
+redirect_from:
-permalink: /docs/video-tutorial
+  - /docs/video-tutorial
-title: "Video Tutorials"
+title: "Tutorials"
 last_modified_at: 2021-04-11
 ---

 ## English
+Sheredith Hardy of [projectorsewing.com](https://projectorsewing.com) has created a [tutorial](https://projectorsewing.com/pdf-stitcher-tutorial/) for PDFStitcher with a description of the various panels and several examples.

 Branalyn Dailey from [Dailey Sews & Stuff](https://www.youtube.com/c/DaileySewsStuff) created a video tutorial for v0.4 of PDFStitcher:

 {% include video id="OyGQQi4WRRU" provider="youtube" %}